 CSThresholdClassifier#

-Classifier that sets the decision threshold to optimize the instance-dependent cost loss.
+Binary Classifier that sets the decision threshold to optimize the cost-sensitive metric.

 Parameters: